 Total Party Thrill is a Dungeons & Dragons podcast that has been around seemingly forever.
-They’ve done over 240 episodes covering everything from mechanics to theory to reviews.
+They’ve done over 240 episodes, covering everything from mechanics to theory to reviews.

-If you’re into the lore of Dungeons & Dragons, they have plenty of episodes covering topics on it.
-There are also episodes about game mechanics, which is always useful for both dungeon masters and players.
+If you’re into the lore of Dungeons & Dragons, they have plenty of episodes covering various lore-related topics.
+There are also episodes about game mechanics, which are always useful for both dungeon masters and players.

 This show is all about taking deep dives into various D&D modules from the past.
 They also cover various setting books in far more depth than you’ll find anywhere else on the internet.

 The two sit down to discuss rules, game-tales from their sessions, and just about anything else you could think of related to the wide world of Dungeons & Dragons.